StafMumtaz/healthcare-computational-projects/README.md

 - **Status:** Complete, truncated form of final script included.
 - **Files:** `ENTNLP.ipynb` in folder `4_ENTNLP`

-**Of Note** All the works included were almost entirely built by myself using online resources like AI.
+**Ending Note:** All the works included were almost entirely built by myself using online resources like AI.
 Project 2, FID, involved some advising and contributions from a mentor.